 Why are they so cool you ask?
 Well they are essentially diamond hybrids.
 You see, if a princess cut diamond and an emerald cut diamond met on Tinder, decided to take things to the next level, had a few too many cocktails and ended up with a baby... it would be a radiant cut diamond.
 They embody some of the best attributes of the princess cut and the emerald cut; the vivid brilliance of princesses with all that crazy sparkle, and the sleek style of the emerald cut with those beautiful cropped edges.
 I’m sold.

 So, what are the pros of going for a radiant cut diamond?
 Well from a practical perspective, they are more robust than their princess cut mothers.
 Doing away with those pointed corners means far less chance of cracking or chipping.
 But the real star quality of the radiant cut is its ability to hide a multitude of sins.
 Kind of like Spanx shapewear, but easier on the eye.
 Because the radiant cut boasts both a ‘brilliant’ cut (underneath) and ‘step’ cut (up top), these babies are in a unique position to hide small inclusions and even color issues.
-Come take a look at this, and let it blow your mind;

 This is the beauty of the radiant cut kids, with all those facets (or as I like to call them, sparkly distractions) you are too busy drinking in that brilliance and fire to notice small issues.
 Now, this is not to say that you can go super low on color and clarity grades here.
 Let’s not be ridiculous.
 I would still stick around ‘G’ or ‘H’ if you are very sensitive to those yellowish tones (‘I-J’ if you don’t mind a tiny bit of warmth).
 If I was choosing a radiant on clarity, I would be quite comfortable going down to ‘SI1’ given the forgiving nature of the radiant cut.

 Sounds like it’s all too good to be true, right?
-Well hold your proverbial horses just a minute, because there is a small fly in the ointment here (two animal references in one sentence…the madness).
+Well, hold your proverbial horses just a minute, because there is a small fly in the ointment here (two animal references in one sentence…the madness).
 The mixed cut nature of the radiant cut does have a negative side to it.
 The radiant cut didn’t inherit its emerald cut father’s ‘depth cheat’.
 If you read our take on the Emerald cut (and it’s cousin the asscher), you’ll recall these diamonds don’t need to be very deep in order to get flashy.
 That means that they can afford to have more of their weight in the crown on the stone where it matters, making them look bigger.

 Unfortunately, there are no official ‘cut’ grades for radiant diamonds.
 This makes picking the right stone for you a pretty tricky affair, but certainly not impossible.
-Our recommendation is 61%-69% for both table depth percentage and depth percentage.